jmussman/The-Dependency-Game/README.md

 onto your computer.

 1. You will need an IDE configured for Java, and with Maven, such as Eclipse or InteliJ IDEA.
-2. Clone the following three projects from GitHub:
+2. Clone the following three projects from GitHub (change "git&commat;github.com:jmussman" to "https://github.com/jmussman" if you want to use https instead of ssh):
-    1. git@github.com:jmussman/credit-card-validator.git
+    1. git&commat;github.com:jmussman/credit-card-validator.git
-    2. git@github.com:jmussman/The-Bank-of-Random-Credit-Authorizer.git
+    2. git&commat;github.com:jmussman/The-Bank-of-Random-Credit-Authorizer.git
-    3. git@github.com:jmussman/Everyone-is-Authorized-Client.git
+    3. git&commat;github.com:jmussman/Everyone-is-Authorized-Client.git
 3. Run a Maven install for the each project:
     * With the project open in your IDE use the Maven commands to run the "install" goal
     * Or, at the command line in the project run "mvn install" (you have to have Maven installed as a command on your computer)
 4. Clone this project from GitHub to your computer:
-    * git@github.com:jmussman/The-Dependency-Game.git
+    * git&commat;github.com:jmussman/The-Dependency-Game.git
 5. Open this project (The Dependency Game) in the IDE.

 ### Project Steps